-Try out the MultiLogo VisionWeb demo (opens in new window) – you'll see how easy it is to operate MultiLogo V432 from your web browser, while exploring the functionality of the product.
+Try out the MultiLogo VisionWeb GUI (opens in new window) – you'll see how easy it is to operate MultiLogo V432 from your web browser, while exploring the functionality of the product.
 (The primary way to set up and control MultiLogo is via the MultiLogo Control Software.)

 Got a question?

 We would be very happy to answer any questions you've got about the MultiLogo V432.
 Either send us an e-mail or get an immediate response by speaking to us now on our Live Chat...

 - Who's using it?

 - Video demo

 - HD/SD modular logo keyer, with four external video inputs for live sources

 - Show up to three graphics at once: six internal players provide a key and fill for three layers of keying